mapbox/mapbox-navigation-ios/docs/guides/Styling the UI.md

 # Styling the UI

-If you're using [`NavigationMapViewController`](https://www.mapbox.com/mapbox-navigation-ios/navigation/0.18.1/Classes/NavigationViewController.html), it's possible to apply custom fonts and colors to various parts of the UI.
+If you're using `NavigationMapViewController`, it's possible to apply custom fonts and colors to various parts of the UI.

 ### Create a new Style class

-Simply subclass `DayStyle`, and make the necessary changes.
+Subclass `DayStyle`, and make the necessary changes:

 ```swift
 class CustomDayStyle: DayStyle {